The Xometry app works best with JavaScript enabled!

 In the factory, silica (usually from sand) is turned into silicon in a high-temperature reaction with carbon.
 Through a sequence of complex chemical reactions, the silicon is then combined with water and methanol to form basic silicone products packaged as liquids, gels, or sheets.
 Component fabricators then apply the appropriate molding or other industrial processes to create final products for customers.

-What Is Silicone's Chemical Composition?
+Silicone's Chemical Composition

 Silicone, technically referred to as “polysiloxane,” consists of a chain of alternating silicon and oxygen atoms.
 Silicon atoms, like carbon atoms, have space for four covalent bonds with other atoms.
 Two of those spots are occupied by oxygen atoms, one on each side.
 The other two spots will bond with other molecular groups that are available.
 The general chemical formula for silicone is [R2SiO]n.
 “R” indicates whatever groups are attached to the silicon atoms.
 The most common, basic silicone has methyl groups (CH3) attached in the available slots, yielding an inorganic (since it is not carbon-based) polymeric structure.
 Technically, this is called polydimethylsiloxane.

-What Are Silicone's Mechanical Properties?
+Silicone's Mechanical Properties

 Silicone rubbers are generally strong and flexible over a broad range of temperatures.
 By design, the mechanical properties of silicone materials cover a wide range.
 Table 2 below gives an indication of this variability: